 “Nah… I’m good,” I said calmly, “I got a ride.
 Hey, I’ll check y’all later,” I said as I walked off.

 I was pissed.
 I held my head up high and proudly walked to the bus stop.
-In that moment, I vowed to myself that they would never get another chance to make me feel “less than” just because I was going through a rough patch in life…and they never did.
+At that moment, I vowed to myself that they would never get another chance to make me feel “less than” just because I was going through a rough patch in life…and they never did.

 My walk to the bus stop that day was also the day I walked away from “the other girls”…forever.